Jewish community of Tétouan: Spanish rule

 By a treaty between France and Spain on 27 November 1912, Tetuan and its Jewish community came under Spanish rule with the establishment of the Spanish protectorate in Morocco, which had Tetuan as its capital.
-Spanish Africanists in the Spanish military and Ministry of Foreign Affairs espoused political philo-Sephardism, or support for Sephardic community in Morocco.
-The policy of philo-Sephardism was welcomed by part of the Sephardic elite, especially those who had been Spanish protégés, had business ties with Spain, or held Spanish citizenship.
+Spanish Africanists in the Spanish military and Ministry of Foreign Affairs espoused political philosephardism (filosefardismo), which sought to sponsor the Sephardic community in Morocco, pursue its Hispanicization, and promote within it a sense of loyalty to Spain.
+The policy of philosephardism was welcomed by part of the Sephardic elite, especially those who had been Spanish protégés, had business ties with Spain, or held Spanish citizenship.
+Unlike the territory to the south under French colonial rule, there were no antisemitic laws passed in the territory under Spanish colonial rule.
+(Note: Herbert Richter, German consul general in Tetouan, unsuccessfully sought to pressure Spanish authorities into passing anti-Jewish measures and also sought to incite hostility between Muslims and Jews.)
+In colonial documents, Jews were referred to as 'Hebrews' or 'Israelites' and were considered neither "indigenous" nor "locals"; they were instead viewed by colonial authorities as "mediators" between the Spanish colonial authorities and the local population.